-High School credit may be awarded for courses offered in the middle school grades that meet the following criteria:
+Unit credit may be awarded for courses offered in the middle school grades that meet the following criteria:

-- Must meet 9th thru 12th Pathlight Preparatory high school graduation requirements - Must earn a grade of (2.00) 70 or better - Must include mid-term and final examination grades OR Cumulative assessments. - High School credits earned in middle school shall be counted in the required total units of study for middle school graduation. - The high school credits earned in middle school will be posted on the student's high school transcript and will be counted towards required core courses and/or non-core courses.
+- Must meet 9-12 Pathlight Preparatory High School Graduation requirements - Must earn a grade of (2.00) 70 or better - Must include Mid-Term and Final Examination Grades - Credits (units) earned in middle school shall be counted in the total required units for high school graduation. - The credits (units) earned in middle school will be posted on the high school transcript and will be counted towards required core or non-core courses (electives).